Edgar Dorsey Taylor Biography

 Biography

-Edgar Dorsey Taylor, painter, printmaker, mosaic muralist, and teacher, was born in Grass Valley, California on 15 July 1904 to Adelaide and Edgar M. Taylor.
-He worked in mines and sawmills to pay for his education and he earned his BA degree from the University of California Berkeley in 1928.
+Edgar Dorsey Taylor, painter, printmaker, mosaic muralist, and teacher, was born in Grass Valley, California on July 15, 1904, to Adelaide and Edgar M. Taylor.
+He worked in mines and sawmills to pay for his education and earned his BA from the University of California Berkeley in 1928.
 After graduation, he worked for a year in the commercial art field before traveling to France, Italy, and Germany where he studied with Hans Hoffman.

-Taylor returned to the San Francisco Bay Area in January 1930 and enrolled at the University of California Berkeley where he earned his MA degree in 1932.
+Taylor returned to the San Francisco Bay Area in January 1930 and enrolled once again at the UC Berkeley where he earned his MA in 1932.
 He was awarded the Tauffig Traveling Fellowship and traveled for a year, studying in Germany, Italy, Sicily, Greece, Crete, and the Anatolian peninsula.
-Upon returning in 1933, Taylor taught for one year at the University of California Berkeley.
-On 2 July 1934, he married Lois Chambers.
+Upon returning in 1933, Taylor taught for one year at the UC Berkeley.
+On July 2, 1934, he married Lois Chambers.

-During the Depression, Taylor worked for the WPA California Federal Art Project.
-He designed a stained glass window for Herbert Hoover Middle School in Oakland which was completed 1938.
+During the Depression, Taylor worked for the WPA's California Federal Art Project.
+Among the projects he headed was a stained glass window he designed for Herbert Hoover Middle School in Oakland, which was completed 1938.
 Taylor also designed a stained glass map for the Pacific House at the Golden Gate International Exposition held at San Francisco’s Treasure Island in 1939.
 In 1940, he was among the group of twenty artists who produced lithographs for Contemporary Graphics, a series of original prints published by the San Francisco Chronicle.

 Taylor moved to Texas and taught art at the University of Texas at Austin in 1942 and, after his move to Los Angeles in the early 1950s, he taught at the University of Southern California.